ZiyuanZhou901/SVM-GUI-SMO/README.md

 # SVM-GUI-SMO
+This project provides a comprehensive toolkit for solving Support Vector Machine (SVM) problems using both the Sequential Minimal Optimization (SMO) algorithm and the quadratic programming solver from the cvxopt library.
+It includes a command-line interface for executing SVM solutions and a graphical user interface (GUI) built with Tkinter for interactive problem-solving and visualization.
+The toolkit is designed to be flexible, allowing users to customize feature dimensions and data size, and to choose between random or manual data generation methods.
+The primary components of the project are described below.

 + `cvxopt_solver.py`: Invokes the quadratic programming solver from cvxopt for efficient problem-solving, primarily used as a benchmark for solving efficiency.